-During FY2021 we worked with approximately 1810 external suppliers through various forms of contracts, ranging from short term to long term contracts, standing offer arrangements and once off purchase orders.
+During FY2022 we worked with over 1,500 external suppliers through various forms of contracts, ranging from short term to long term contracts, standing offer arrangements and once off purchase orders.
 Over 90% of our suppliers are located in Australia and have been known suppliers to Wagners for a long period of time.
 We also have suppliers from Thailand and China.